cepthomas/KeraLuaEx/README.md

 - Integers fixed at 32 bit.

 ## Functional
-- TODO Added a `DataTable` class to simplify passing data back and forth between C# and Lua.
+- TODO0 Added a `DataTable` class to simplify passing data back and forth between C# and Lua.
 Limited to homogenous arrays and string-keyed dictionaries.
 - `ToNumberX()` and `ToIntegerX()` are removed and plain `ToNumber()` and `ToInteger()` now return nullables.
 - Error handling: